stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I'm sure if Lord Havelock says it will help, it will help,” said Julia brightly, hating herself.

 “Aye, well.
 I'm done here.
 Off to take a look at t'cellars next.
-So if you'll both excuse me...”
+So if you'll both excuse me…”

 William rolled up the measuring tape and slipped it into his pocket, slung his jacket over his shoulder, touched the brim of his bowler, and brushed past them.
 On his way out he gave Julia what she thought to be a deeply inappropriate wink where Albert could not see.